 Tim's practice involves general corporate counseling and representation in acquisitions and other transactions for both privately and publicly held businesses.
 In some instances, he serves clients in a "general counsel" role, providing representation on general business, corporate and financial matters, while also assisting in the coordination of litigation, regulatory compliance and other matters.
-He devotes a significant portion of his practice to counseling businesses involved in the development, manufacturing and marketing of medical devices.
+He has devoted a significant portion of his practice to counseling businesses involved in the development, manufacturing and marketing of medical devices.

 Tim works extensively with lenders and borrowers in various aspects of secured and unsecured credit transactions, including syndicated and participated loans, real estate acquisition and construction financing, asset-based transactions, acquisition financing, loan work-outs and restructurings and tax-exempt financing.
 The focus of Tim's lending practice is on middle market loan and small loan borrowers.
-For information on financing leasehold interests in real estate, Tim provides ten key points here.

 Creditors' Rights and Bankruptcy

 Tim represents local governments in matters of governance, procurement, finance, land use, code enforcement, utilities and other matters.
 His clients include boroughs, townships, planning commissions, municipal authorities, redevelopment authorities, and transportation authorities.
 He has been involved as government counsel or solicitor in construction project issues, sewer and water project issues, proprietary function matters, difficult code enforcement and land use issues related to undergraduate student housing and religious uses, open space preservation issues and police/law enforcement concerns.
-He provided legal counsel in connection with the financing, construction and operation of the first municipally-owned and operated fiber optic broad band system in Pennsylvania.
-He also has successfully negotiated complex multi-party sewage treatment agreements, including the formation and financing of joint authorities and capacity/construction agreements involving a mixture of public and private parties.
+He provided legal counsel in connection with the financing, construction and operation of the first municipally-owned and operated fiber optic broadband system in Pennsylvania.
+He also has successfully negotiated complex multi-party sewage treatment agreements, including the formation and financing of joint authorities and capacity/construction agreements involving a mixture of public and private parties (PPP).